 Join us for Friends of Gettysburg events* throughout 2023:

-The heart of the Gettysburg Foundation, our Friends' volunteer efforts and donations support the Foundation and the National Park Service in maintaining our mission of preservation and education.
+The heart of the Gettysburg Foundation, our Friends' volunteer efforts and donations support the Foundation, in partnership with the National Park Service at Gettysburg in maintaining our mission of preservation and education.
 Learn more about becoming a member of the Friends of Gettysburg.
 Help our mission, become part of history and enjoy exclusive invitations, program rates and discounts.

 *Select events are open to the public.